matrix-org/matrix.org/content/docs/communities/administration/_index.md

 #### Recommendations

 This is a non-exhaustive list of recommendations to consider when planning a room upgrade.
+Which of these cases apply to your room depends on your specific setup, for example size of your community.
-- for reasoning about this, see the "Limitations" section
+For more background information and reasoning about the recommendations, see the "[Limitations](#limitations-and-things-to-consider)" section further below.

 - use the "right" account on the "right" server
   - the server should be fast and well connected
   - if your community is centered around a certain server, probably use that one